Black History Celebration

 Black History: Did You Know?

 To share factual Black History with our friends, information is posted to our @kaamacc.org Facebook page every week.
 The weekly Black History: Did You Know facts are also sent to groups (Kannapolis Friends of KAA-Macc and Ktown FBFs) and Facebook friends.
 Connect with us to discover interesting facts about African-Americans.
 Source: L.D.
 Melton Agency LLC - Complimentary 2019 Calendar (ComdaAdvertising Connections)

 Sharing CabRow Stories

 As part of the History Collection Initiative, the Black History Series includes small history that is not included in the large history covered in textbooks.
-The Kannapolis African-American Museum and Cultural Center (KAA-MaCC) now introduces “Sharing CabRow Stories” that will be available on our website (www.kaa-macc.org).
+The Kannapolis African-American Museum and Cultural Center (KAA-MaCC) now introduces“Sharing CabRow Stories” that is available on our website (www.kaa-macc.org).

 Stories may be edited for length or clarity and will be posted as space permits.
 Not all stories will be posted.
 You may choose to share your story without having it considered for posting.
 Your story may be considered for posting by sending the following required Information:

 4. Tell Us Your CabRow Story (attach a document or photograph to accompany your story)